eriksoeb/getfame/README.md

 5c.Test to execute ie getfamenames from a xterm before jupiterlab or other to get better control errormessage 5d.New users may use getfame -n getfame -s and getfame -e indtead of the 3 identical scripts.
 6. Explore the directory $HOME/.GetFAME for error messages and output (this will also be listed as part of the execution)
 7. When getfamenames works ( need to change FAME paths inside to start Fame ) then you can cp getfamenames getfameexpr and cp getfamenames getfameseries
+8. The getfame script isd different from getfamenames, getfameseries & getfameexpr as it takes different num of arguments.
 ```

 >[!NOTE]